evanthegrayt/bulk-delete-slack-files/README.md

 limit, which requires you to bulk-delete files (which they conveniently don't have an easy way to do...)

-By default, the program will delete files older than 30 days, or the last 1,000 files, whichever limit is hit first.
+By default, the program will delete files older than 30 days, or the oldest 1,000 files, whichever limit is hit first.
 These are configurable through options.

 ## Installation
 - Clone the repository